brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 5 bht.md

 # 1 Thessalonians 4:5 Commentary Help Text

 ## BHT:
-Ignorance of true religion breeds unchastity, as a people's morals mirror their deities.
-The call, here, is to resist the lust of concupiscence and avaricious greed.
-This goes beyond sensual desire, encompassing all worldly yearnings.
-The heathen worshipped licentious gods, while lacking knowledge of the true God.
-Sadly, the revival of paganism today stems from the desire for freedom from God's inhibitions against licentiousness.
-Thus, believers are urged to live honorably and purely within marriage, cognizant of the fact that those who do not know God lack the same standard of holiness.
+Marriage is not simply about satisfying physical desires, but about cultivating pure, honorable relationships.
+Engaging in lustful behavior reflects a lack of true knowledge and understanding of God.
+The heathen worshiped licentious gods, contributing to their immoral behavior.
+The revival of paganism in modern times is driven by a desire to rid oneself of moral inhibitions imposed by God, leading to a disregard for sanctity.
+As Christians, we bear the responsibility to live above the standards of the pagans, honoring the institution of marriage and striving for sanctification.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "Ignorance of true religion is the parent of unchastity."
+1. "which implies that such a one is unconsciously the passive slave of lust."
-2. "A people's morals are like the objects of their worship."
+2. "Ignorance of true religion is the parent of unchastity."
 3. "A people's morals are like the objects of their worship."

 ### Albert Barnes:
 1. "Not in the lust of concupiscence - In gross gratifications."
 2. "Even as the Gentiles - This was, and is, a common vice among the pagan."
-3. "Which know not God."
+3. "Which know not God - See the Romans 1:21, Romans 1:28 notes; Ephesians 2:12 note."

 ### Marvin Vincent:
-1. "Not in the lust of concupiscence.
-Not with avaricious greed."
+1. "Not with avaricious greed."
 2. "Its meaning is by no means limited to sensual lust."
 3. "It is used as including all kinds of worldly desires."

 ### Philip Schaff:
 1. "Marriage is to be contracted not for mere bodily gratification, but to gratify purer feelings and yearnings."
 2. "Married people are so to live that they may be mutually conscious that with them marriage is an honourable estate, with nothing in it that makes them ashamed, and that it promotes their sanctification."
-3. "Those who know not God cannot be expected to have the same ideal of holiness and purity.
-They have not heard the words, ‘Be ye holy, for I am holy;’ neither have they become acquainted with perfect holiness in the incarnate God."
+3. "Every Christian, therefore, must feel how much more is required of him than of the heathen.
+Increased knowledge is increased responsibility."

 ### Archibald T. Robertson:
 1. "Not in the passion of lust.
 Plain picture of the wrong way for the husband to come to marriage."